Renters guide: Are you ready to rent?

 - Is anything broken and if something breaks, who is responsible for fixing them?

-- Can you hang curtains or pictures on the wall or will that void your security deposit?
+- What type of decorating is allowed?
+Can you hang curtains or pictures on the wall or will that void your security deposit?

 - Are there surrounding buildings or business that might present a problem like bugs?